Turning Tabular Foundation Models into Graph Foundation Models: G2T-FM framework

 Similarly, the problem of adapting to different target spaces has also not been fully solved.
 Existing approaches, such as converting node classification to link prediction or using textual descriptions of node classes, only work with node classification tasks and not with node regression tasks, which frequently appear in real-world applications of graph machine learning.

 However, these challenges are not unique to graph machine learning, and they also arise in tabular machine learning.
-Recent advances in tabular deep learning, such as the development of foundation models like TabPFNv2~\citep{TabPFNv2}, offer promising solutions to the problems of working with diverse feature and target spaces.
+Recent advances in tabular deep learning, such as the development of foundation models like TabPFNv2~\citep{TabPFNv2}, offer promising solutions for handling diverse feature and target spaces.

-We argue that tabular foundation models can be used to create better graph foundation models, and, in particular, they can help handling different feature and target spaces.
-As a proof of concept, we introduce \underline{G}raph-to-\underline{T}able \underline{F}oundation \underline{M}odel (G2T-FM), which addresses the challenge of learning on graphs with diverse and heterogeneous node features and different targets. \Cref{fig:method} provides an overview of our method.
+We argue that tabular foundation models can be used to create strong models for graph node-level tasks, and, in particular, they can help handle different feature and target spaces.
+As a proof of concept, we introduce the \underline{G}raph-to-\underline{T}able \underline{F}oundation \underline{M}odel (G2T-FM) framework, which addresses the challenge of learning on graphs with diverse and heterogeneous node features and different targets.
+Figure~\ref{fig:method} provides an overview of our method.

-To process heterogeneous node features, we employ the TabPFNv2 model~\citep{TabPFNv2}.
-This model is designed for tabular data only, so to make it applicable to graph-structured data, we introduce a graph-based preprocessing step that encodes the information about graph into the node features.
+To process heterogeneous node features, we employ a tabular foundation model like TabPFNv2~\citep{TabPFNv2}, TabPFN-2.5~\citep{TabPFNv2_5} or LimiX~\citep{LimiX}.
+TFMs are designed for tabular data only, so to make them applicable to graph-structured data, we introduce a graph-based preprocessing step that encodes graph information into the node features.
 Our goal is to capture the information about different aspects of the graph structure as well as the interplay between the graph structure and the node features.
 Hence, the new augmented feature vector consists of the original node features and the following graph-based components.

-\paragraph{Neighborhood feature aggregation (NFA)} Following \citet{GraphLand}, for each node, we compute aggregated feature statistics over its neighbors.
+\paragraph{Neighborhood feature aggregation (NFA)} Following \citet{GraphLand}, for each node, we compute aggregated feature statistics over its one-hop neighbors.
 Namely, for each numerical feature, we compute its mean, maximum, and minimum values over the node's neighbors.
 For each categorical feature, we first apply one-hot encoding and then compute the mean of the obtained binary features.
 The computation of NFA uses both the graph structure and node features.
 This component provides information about the features in the local neighborhood of the node, which is a valuable signal for many graph-related tasks.